Breaking Barriers to a Top-Ranked Education

 A Top-Ranked Mills Education is Within Your Reach.

 Beginning in fall 2018, we reduced our undergraduate tuition by 36% for new and continuing undergraduate students.
 Students still have the opportunity to receive merit scholarships and need-based financial aid.

 Mills Stands Out as One of the Best in the West.

 We Offer an Education that Can Change Your Life.

 Mills students reap the benefits of small classes, individual attention from renowned faculty, and one-of-a-kind creative, research, and leadership opportunities.
-That's why we always rank as one of the top regional universities in the West by U.S. News & World Report and one of The 386 Best Colleges in the nation by The Princeton Review.
+That's why we always rank as one of the top regional universities in the West by U.S. News & World Report.

 Our Graduates Demonstrate the Value of a Mills Degree.